nirzons/HorizonStudio/README.md

 ---

 ### 3. Warp & Align Profiles (3D Tilt Correction)
-If you bump your tripod, move your mount, or adjust your polar alignment, your saved horizon profile will appear slightly shifted or tilted in the sky. **3D Tilt Correction** allows you to warp and re-align the entire profile using a single reference point.
+The most common workflow is to build your horizon profile during the daytime — when you can clearly see trees, rooftops, and other obstructions — before your mount is polar-aligned.
+Once you perform polar alignment, the mount will inevitably shift, and your saved profile will no longer match the sky. **3D Tilt Correction** allows you to warp and re-align the entire profile using a single reference point.
+It is also useful if you have physically repositioned your mount since the profile was originally built; in that case, 3D Tilt Correction serves as a quick preliminary correction before fine-tuning individual nodes.

 Horizon Studio supports two synchronization methods: **Horizon Sync** and **Landmark Sync**.